-1. Incentives for Management to Maximize Performance.
+Incentives for Management to Maximize Performance.
 We have designed its compensation policy to provide the proper incentives to management to maximize our performance in order to serve the best interests of our stockholders.
 We have sought to achieve this objective through the granting of stock options under the Incentive Plan, the award of compensation pursuant to our bonus incentive compensation program, and employment agreements with its executive officers where compensation is dependent upon our book value.

 To date, our executive officers, pursuant to the Incentive Plan, have been granted options to purchase, in the aggregate, 732,576 shares of common stock with exercise prices ranging from \$4.00 to \$11.25.
-These options vest in equal installments over a three, four or five-year period from the date of grant.
+These options vest in equal installments over four, five or ten year periods from the date of grant.